4 secrets about the Notre-Dame-la-Grande church in Poitiers

 Look up so as not to miss the relief frieze above the entrance gate.
 It reads like a picture book going up from the portal floor to the third level.
 She relates bible story.
 Just above, in the arcades, we see the apostles and two bishops, then at the top, Christ, represented standing in a mandorla.

-The colors of yesterday and today
+Colors of yesterday and today

 During the various restorations of the facade, traces of polychromy and painted inscriptions were spotted on the stones of the frieze and the figures.
 These probably date from the late Middle Ages.
 You can spot them around the Annunciation scene.